softmediadev/koseven-ip-api/README.md

 ```

 #### Localization
-Localized city, regionName and country are automatically translated in many languages.
+City, regionName and country are automatically translated in many languages.
 Currently support:

 | Language      | Description            |
 | ------------- |:----------------------:|